luanpotter/shattered-wilds/docs/races.md

 # Races

 There are 7 humanoid races in the world of Shattered Wilds, all belonging to the same humanoid species.
-These are all the rational creatures known to exist, and they seen to share a common ancestry, though the details have been lost to time.
+These are all the rational material Beings known to exist, and they seen to share a common ancestry, though the details have been lost to time.

 | Race   | Physical Stats | Size |
 |--------|----------------|------|